thaishdz/yt_downloader_gui/README.md

 - Learning about __threading__ module
 - Learning __good practices__ (PEP8 - Style Guide for Python Code)

+## Why it was blocked? ⛔
+The main reason is because *Pytube* is an obsolete library (not updates since 2021) Every time YouTube updates its API, things break (logically).
+One day it works fine, the next it doesn't

-## Which has been the biggest challenge?
+## What has been the biggest challenge? 🗿
 Boxing against Pytube ...

 ![clideo_editor_3b3d8be796cb4196ad87cbec8cfdbaab](https://github.com/user-attachments/assets/d23c9e3b-3e4f-4931-8dd0-5aed7c380251)